Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-This electronics analogy quiz is a little easier than many of the others published in Popular Electronics magazine because all of the electrical and mechanical objects depicted here are very familiar.
+This electronics analogy quiz is a little easier than many of the others created by Robert Balin and published in Popular Electronics magazine because all of the electrical and mechanical objects depicted here are very familiar.
 The concepts might seem trivial to those of us who have been immersed in the science for decades, but I for one can remember when first hearing these analogies how helpful they were.
 Not only that, but I also recall during physics and mechanics courses in college being amazed at the similarity of equations shared by electrical and mechanical processes.
 Wikipedia has a huge page describing many of the most familiar mechanical-electrical analogies.

 Electronic Analogy Quiz